George Hutchinson (Jack the Ripper suspect): Hutchinson's statement

 The curious witness narrated that – by that elusive gesture – he bent down to see the individual's face well.
 The duo headed for Dorset Street, closely followed by Hutchinson, who saw them chat for three minutes before they entered Miller's Court, where Mary had her room.

 Then the companion whispered something, to which the young woman responded: "Come, I will make you feel comfortable, dear."
 After that, he hugged and kissed her.
 Before entering, Mary stopped and told him that she had lost her handkerchief, whereupon the man took out a red handkerchief and gave it to her.

 Finally, both entered the inner courtyard of the building, and Hutchinson could no longer continue spying, choosing to wait outside for three quarters of an hour for them to leave.
 As neither came out during that period, Hutchinson left.

 Hutchinson gave a description of Kelly's client:[Age] about 34 or 35.
-Height 5ft 6, complexion pale, dark eyes and eye lashes slight moustache, curled up each end, and hair dark, very surley looking dress long dark coat, collar and cuffs trimmed astrakhan [sic].
+Height 5ft 6, complexion pale, dark eyes and eye lashes slight moustache, curled up each end, and hair dark, very surley[sic] looking dress long dark coat, collar and cuffs trimmed astrakhan [sic].
 And a dark jacket under.
 Light waistcoat dark trousers [and a] dark felt hat turned down in the middle.
 Button boots and gaiters with white buttons.
 Wore a very thick gold chain white linen collar.
 Black tie with horse shoe pin.
 Respectable appearance walked very sharp.
 Jewish appearance.
 Can be identified.In his time, nobody was suspicious of Hutchinson.
 His presence at Miller's Court was separately substantiated by a woman named Sarah Lewis, who saw him loitering around the building Kelly stayed.
 The principal investigator of the case, Inspector Frederick Abberline, interrogated him in person, and days later told a newspaper that he estimated that Hutchinson's deposition was truthful, and that he seemed sincere.
 Apparently, Abberline took the testifier's version to heart, who claimed to have known Mary Jane Kelly for three years, and was friends with her.

 Hutchinson also testified before the press that the day after the murder, he went out searching for the man and actually saw him.
 He said that he began following him with the intention of hunting him down, but the stranger noted his presence, hurried his pace and slipped through the streets of Spitalfields.
 After that, Hutchinson never saw the man again.